camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/guide.html.md

 **Note**: The distro already ships the REST API exposing it on the context path `/engine-rest`.

-The following steps are required to deploy the REST API on a JBoss instance:
+The following steps are required to deploy the REST API on a Glassfish instance:

 1. Download the REST API web application archive from [our server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/camunda-engine-rest/).
    Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.